the-ahmadov/Video-to-audio-converter/README.md

 $ python3 video_to_audio.py <folder name>
 ```

-Resulted audio files are saved in "audio folder"
+Resulted audio files are saved in "audio" folder in the py file folder.